 In the battle between the Blue Cash Everyday® Card from American Express and the Blue Cash Preferred® Card from American Express, it all comes down to the bonus cash back versus the cost of the annual fee.

-The Blue Cash Preferred® Card from American Express offers more rewards-earning potential, with 6% cash back at eligible U.S. supermarkets (on up to $6,000 a year) and 3% at eligible U.S. gas stations and select U.S. department stores.
+The Blue Cash Preferred® Card from American Express offers more rewards-earning potential, with 6% cash back at eligible U.S. supermarkets on up to $6,000 a year (then 1%), 6% on select U.S. streaming subscriptions, 3% at eligible U.S. gas stations, 3% on transit (including taxis/rideshares, parking, tolls, trains, buses and more) and 1% on all other purchases.
 But it can take a lot of cash back to offset the $95 annual fee.

 To figure out which card is best for you, estimate how much you spend on the bonus categories and see if the rewards you’ll earn outweigh the annual fee.